 To be clear, downloading from third-party app stores falls under internet downloads.
 Third-party platforms have far less restrictive app approval policies than official stores like Google Play and the iOS App Store, so they have double risk.
 In 2020, 9game.com was listed as the most dangerous place to download programs.
 According to RiskIQ, 9game hosted over 60,000 malicious apps in 2019 and contained more malware than its competitors.

 For example, VMOWO City: Speed racing 3D was removed from Google and flagged as a malicious app, but it is still on 9game.
 Like several other apps banned from Google PlayStore, VMOWO City: Speed racing 3D is classified as a riskware.
 This type of malware is used to bombard the phones of unsuspecting gamers with ads.

-Security holes can be found in any app, popular and not-so-popular, small and large-scale apps like Microsoft Word, Adobe Flash Player, Zoom, etc….
+Zero-day vulnerabilities can be found in any app, popular and not-so-popular, small and large-scale apps like Microsoft Word, Adobe Flash Player, Zoom, etc….
 Just recently, Adobe warned of a critical vulnerability in Adobe Acrobat Reader that has been exploited to target Adobe Reader users on Windows.

 According to Adobe’s report, the vulnerability (CVE-2021-21017) has been exploited in “limited attacks.”

 Similar incidents have occurred in the past, and it takes a while before the holes are discovered.
 Hackers find these flaws by actively looking for them in popular apps for malicious purposes – it’s a full-time job.